Skip to main content

 00:31:27:22 – 00:31:52:20

-The incentive plans are linked to sustainability targets and to two goals, both for all the senior management.
-And I think one thing that also means that a good message to the rest of the business was a couple of years ago we sold off oil and gas business and that had a really big impact on, I guess, employee morale and employee feeling about the company.
+The incentive plans are linked to sustainability targets and to goals for all the senior management.
+And I think one thing that also sends a good message to the rest of the business was a couple of years ago we sold our oil and gas business and that had a really big impact on, I guess, employee morale and employee feeling about the company.

 00:31:52:22 – 00:32:15:04

-And I know senior management are always happy to be challenged and discuss some of the markets and some of the challenges we have with working in different areas.
-The other thing we’ve done, and I’ve have a load of this is in I think taking the analogy to the journey with health and safety.
-I mean we look at health and safety in the engineering business.
+And our senior management are always happy to be challenged and discuss some of the markets and some of the challenges we have with working in different areas.
+The other thing we’ve done, at a lower level is in I think taking the analogy to the journey with health and safety.
+I mean we look at health and safety in the engineering business

 00:32:15:04 – 00:32:42:05

-So 50 years ago and it is probably a bit harsh to say it was so nice to have, but now it’s definitely a non-negotiable.
-And some of the things that we have that have been done so talked about the thinking and thinking incentivization plans to to health and safety, that the stuff we’ve done that was sustainability.
-Another thing we’ve done that sounds quite subtle is we have at the start every meeting with a four people.
+say 50 years ago and it is probably a bit harsh to say it was so nice to have, but now it’s definitely a non-negotiable.
+And some of the things that have been done so talked about linking incentivization plans to health and safety, that the stuff we’ve done that was sustainability.
+Another thing we’ve done that sounds quite subtle is we have at the start every meeting with over four people,

 00:32:42:10 – 00:33:03:06

-They have a moment and they used to always be held inside of safety moments so they can talk about what’s happening within the company and how we should manage that.
-We now have a whole suite of that sustainability about these moments and we found a real trigger to be able to discuss some of the issues and to really get engagement with with them, with the workforce.
+we have a moment and they used to always be health and safety moments so they can talk about what’s happening within the company and how we should manage that.
+We now have a whole suite of that sustainability and values moments and we found that a real trigger to be able to discuss some of the issues and to really get engagement with them, with the workforce.

 00:33:03:08 – 00:33:25:15

-And I think all of our all of our a lot of our employees, particularly Afghans that be passionate about this, they’ve joined the company because they want to make a difference.
-They want to be a that said, I think what we need to do is create that environment where they are heard and seen and that that filters up and down.
+And I think a lot of our employees, particularly at junior levels that they’re passionate about this, they’ve joined the company because they want to make a difference.
+They want to be embedded in this, so, I think what we need to do is create that environment where they are heard and seen and that that filters up and down.

 00:33:25:17 – 00:33:50:00